 Hello folks!
-It’s a brand new year, and Ruby Slipper are back at the helm and ready to share our 2015 adventures with you all.
+It’s a brand new year, and Ruby Assembly are back at the helm and ready to share our 2015 adventures with you all.
 How was your break?

 2015 has lots for you to look forward to – and I’ll be featuring a few events to daydream over in the next couple of blog posts starting with VAMFF 2015!

 The launch party for VAMFF 2015 was held in early December in a gigantically large industrial building in Cremorne (inset above) – a steamy evening with milling crowds anticipating both the holidays and a great night of people watching to come.
 It was packed to the gills with fashiony folks and arts patrons, waiting to a) sup on caramel donut espresso martinis (yes!) and b) hear what VAMFF 2015 would entail from the event’s CEO, Graeme Lewsey.
 It also featured a kind of living installation of Assassins Creed-y type models standing inert in normcore sportsluxe upon our entry (image at top).

 Running from the 14th – 22nd of March, VAMFF is Melbourne’s biggest commercial fashion event.
 Held at Docklands and in various off-site cultural hubs, VAMFF has a truly international feeling and runways packed with ready-to-wear items which are ready to shop.
 If you’ve been to VAMFF and seen the autumn sunlight reflecting off the marina, the fabulously dressed denizens of our city Instagramming as if their lives depended upon it and the sonorous thud of the runway soundtrack – you’ll already know it’s an addictive event for any lover of culture or fashion (or farshun).
 Throughout this blog are dotted the official campaign images taken by Georges Antoni and styled by Kelvin Harries for 2015’s event which is themed ‘Get Close’.